natelandau/dotfiles/README.md

 -   Configuration for CLI scripts and packages including [halp](https://github.com/natelandau/halp), [vid-cleaner](https://github.com/natelandau/vid-cleaner), [jdfile](https://github.com/natelandau/jdfile), and others.
 -   and more...

+**IMPORTANT:** While many dotfile repositories are designed to be forked, mine are not.
+These are heavily customized for my personal use and likely contain many things you won't need or want to use.
+Posting publicly so you can see how I manage my dotfiles and maybe get some ideas for how to manage your own.

 ## Install

 -   [Chezmoi](https://www.chezmoi.io/)